-ADOT's environmental justice guidelines are available on the website at: https://azdot.gov/business/environmental-justice.
+ADOT's environmental justice guidelines are available on the website at: https://azdot.gov/business/environmental- planning/guidance-federal-aid-projects/title-vi- and-environmental-justice.

 3.2 Civil Rights Requirements and Implementation

 Title VI, along with key environmental and transportation legislation, emphasizes the need for ongoing and proactive public involvement at all stages of planning and project development including early and frequent engagement of affected parties during the transportation decision-making process.